DTSmith17/WorkDayScheduler/README.md

 ### Usage

-When someone visits, [Work Day Scheduler](https://dtsmith17.github.io/WorkDayScheduler/) , they have the ability to:
+When someone visits, <a href="https://dtsmith17.github.io/WorkDayScheduler/">Work Day Scheduler Link </a>, they have the ability to:
 1. Open the daily planner application.
 2. View the current day displayed at the top of the calendar.
 3. Scroll through time blocks for standard business hours (9am to 5pm).